Aessa15/pdsnd_github/README.md

 Describe what your project is about and what it does

 Interactive program that takes user's input and display processed data.
+The program uses numpy and pandas libraries for data analysis to solve tasks.

 ### Files used
 Include the files used